Code of Joker Evolutions Cancelled: Sega's Blockchain Card Game Shut Down

 The original Code of Joker launched in Japanese arcades in 2013 and became one of Sega's most successful digital card games.
 The franchise spawned multiple arcade versions and a mobile port before this blockchain revival attempt.

 This cancellation adds to the growing list of Web3 gaming projects that failed to find sustainable audiences as the blockchain gaming bubble continues to deflate.
+For those still interested in card games, the Palworld Official Card Game takes a more traditional approach without blockchain elements.

 | Detail | Info |